 The people with the real insight on how to handle a Cassels OCI are the people who did it best: our students.
 Here are some tips gleaned from their insights:

 - Familiarize yourself with your own resume so that you are prepared to speak about your experiences in detail.
-Make notes about some of the tasks you performed, challenges you faced and lessons you learned.
-Anecdotes and examples that illustrate your points are always helpful!
+Think about how your experience links to our competencies.

 - Remember to eat.
 You will need to be “on” for several hours, so staying properly fueled – and hydrated – is essential.